The 8 'Signs' of the Gospel of John

 We have now completed the 7th 'sign'.
 As time permits, we hope to move on to the 8th 'sign'.
 We have never

-seen the real significance of this beautiful section of John explained elsewhere.
+seen the true significance of this beautiful section of John explained elsewhere.
 It is something so amazing that

-we are awestruck at what, in reality, is a fitting and glorious climax to John's testimony of Jesus as
+We are awestruck at what, in reality, is a fitting and glorious climax to John's testimony, 'that Jesus is the

-"the Son of God" - cp ch.20v30,31.
+Christ, the Son of God' - cp ch.20v30,31.
 As Christadelphians, we sing in one of our beautiful hymns -

 words could be chosen as an introduction to the final section of John's Gospel which contains the 8th 'sign'.

 Please refer to comments above under the 7th 'sign' concerning the numbers 7 and 8.
 This is the great finale.

 This 8th 'sign' is exclusively concerned with the principles of perfection, as represented by the number 8.

 The name 'Jesus' is of Hebrew derivation - see earlier comments under the 1st 'sign' concerning 'Yahweh'.